kersten1/solution-tutorials/text-analysis-code-engine.md

 ### Automate the job run
 {: #text-analysis-code-engine-automate}

 Instead of running the job manually, you can automate the job run by creating an {{site.data.keyword.cos_full_notm}} subscription that listens for changes to an {{site.data.keyword.cos_short}} bucket.
 When you create a subscription to a bucket, your job receives a separate event for each successful change to that bucket.
+Complete this task with the CLI.
+You can also complete this task from the [{{site.data.keyword.codeengineshort}} console](https://{DomainName}/codeengine/overview){: external}.

 1. Before you can create an {{site.data.keyword.cos_short}} subscription, you must assign the `Notifications Manager` role to {{site.data.keyword.codeengineshort}}.
 As a Notifications Manager, {{site.data.keyword.codeengineshort}} can view, modify, and delete notifications for an {{site.data.keyword.cos_short}} bucket.
 [Follow the instructions here](https://{DomainName}/docs/codeengine?topic=codeengine-eventing-cosevent-producer#notify-mgr-cos) to assign the Notifications Manager role to your {{site.data.keyword.codeengineshort}} project.
 2. Run the below command to connect your `backend-job` to the {{site.data.keyword.cos_full_notm}} event producer. _Check and update the `bucket name` before running the command_